felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 would share this hobby with me?
 Ultimately, I came to the conclusion that kids need love and time, *not things*.
 That truly is the most generous gift a parent, or anyone really, can give.

-There is something about retro video games that will stick to me forever.
+There is something about retro video games that will stick with me forever.
 While I can't really pin down what that is, I now know that the physical objects themselves, for the most part, are not it.
 Now, whenever someone tells me "wow, you had *that* in your collection?", it feels bittersweet.